zhexiao/ezhost/docs/server_lists.rst

    $ service nginx restart
    $ sudo supervisorctl reread && sudo supervisorctl update

-.. note:: we are use supervisor to control the uwsgi service auto restart.
+.. important:: We use supervisor as the uwsgi service controller in order to auto restart.
 More details about supervisor: http://supervisord.org/index.html

 |